akrzemi1/__sandbox__/papers/contract_related_issues.md

 If `is_reachable(b, e)` is true then condition `std::greater<>{}(b, e)` surely cannot be true.
 In the "absolute truths" position, compiler can take the former for granted, therefore it can eliminate the sanity check altogether (efectuating a time-travel optimization).

 The current [[WD]][1] technically accommodates two positions but this is a superficial unification.
 Programmers and tool writers will need to be given instructions how to use axiom-level CCSs.
 And if they are given contradictory guidance this will create a fracture in the community even though the International Standard clearly defines what happens under each mode with axiom-level CCSs.
-This is because the use of CSS-es is beyond what the IS can describe (like static analysis tools).
+This is because the use of CCSs is beyond what the IS can describe (like static analysis tools).

 The consensus regarding the two positions needs to be reached even if it is not expressed directly in the IS.
 It can be used as a basis for applying fixes and future modifications to contracts.
 For instance, the solution in [[P1290r1]][3] takes the direction of the second position.
-It adds a new semantic distinction between axiom-level CCSs and other CCSs: the former are allowed to be used for UB-based optimizations under one mode, whereas other levels of CSS-es are not allowed for UB-based optimizations under any defined mode.
+It adds a new semantic distinction between axiom-level CCSs and other CCSs: the former are allowed to be used for UB-based optimizations under one mode, whereas other levels of CCSs are not allowed for UB-based optimizations under any defined mode.
 This distinction is illogical if we assume the first position (where axiom-level CCSs differ only in the guarantee that they will never be run-time evaluated).
 But it makes perfect sense if we assume the second position.

 Therefore the decision which position we adopt should be made prior to considering [[P1290r1]][3].
 This is in order for a high level design to control the details and not vice versa.